aequchain/aequchain.github.io/FUN.md

 Mid-morning, Dr. Chen visits Vertical Farm 7 to implement her optimization.
 The farm's manager, informed earlier via the shared system, has prepared the necessary infrastructure modifications.
 Dr. Chen works alongside technicians, her theoretical knowledge combining with their practical expertise.
 The modification takes two hours, the work physical and mentally engaging—a welcome change from computational work.

 Lunch finds her in the Central Commons, where a community meal has been organized.
-Two hundred people—researchers, administrators, maintenance staff, students, visiting delegates from another **aequchain** community—share food prepared from Complex-grown ingredients by rotating volunteer chefs.
+Two hundred people—researchers, administrators, maintenance staff, students, visiting delegates from another **æ** community—share food prepared from Complex-grown ingredients by rotating volunteer chefs.
 Dr. Chen sits with unfamiliar faces deliberately, engaging in conversations far from her specialty: a discussion about housing design, a debate about educational philosophy, a story about someone's artwork.

 The afternoon brings scheduled time in the Innovation Hub's Prototyping Center.
 Dr. Chen is developing a portable hydroponic system for home use, something that could allow apartment dwellers to grow significant food even in small spaces.
 She's refining the design, working with an engineer from the manufacturing facilities who understands production scalability.
 Together, they solve a tricky problem with water circulation, reducing the pump size by 40% without sacrificing performance.